Amzani/apidesk-sdk-test-def/docs/models/components/listactivitiesresponsevalue.md

 # ListActivitiesResponseValue

-The actual data or content stored in the custom field, which can vary in type depending on the field's configuration.
-This property holds the value associated with the custom field, allowing users to access specific information relevant to CRM activities.
+The actual data or content stored in the custom field, which can vary in format depending on the field's purpose.
+This optional value is crucial for capturing specific information related to CRM activities.

 ## Supported Types